NickMarozick/simpleNamedEntityRecognitionService/README.md

 Make sure you are using python3

-After cloning the repo, run: 'pip3 install -f requirements.txt'
+After cloning the repo, run: 'pip3 install -r requirements.txt'

 # You will need to Build the UI and Service Seperately